SoWhitIs/kickstarter-analysis/README.md

   ### Analysis of Outcomes Based on Launch Date
   Based on the results presented in Theater Outcomes by Launch Date analysis, it would appear:
    1. Fundraising campaigns launched in May were most successful, with June not too far behind.
-   2. On average 3 campaigns were canceled out of 1369 launched.
+   2. On average 3 campaigns were canceled out of 1369 play fundraisers launched.

   ### Analysis of Outcomes Based on Goals
   Based on the results presented in Outcomes Based on Goals analysis, it would appear: